Dr. Jason W. Henning

 He writes that "these days most of my time is spent on analysis for the South Pole Telescope (SPT) collaboration, but I'm also involved in a variety of outreach activities."

 "Research is still interesting and exciting," he continues.
 "I traveled to the South Pole for the third time this past January to help install and characterize a new camera on the South Pole Telescope.
-It replaced the one I worked on as a graduate students, and when we've worked out all the kinks, it should be an order of magnitude more sensitive than the previous camera, so we're very excited to see what kind of science comes out of it."
+It replaced the one I worked on as a graduate student, and when we've worked out all the kinks, it should be an order of magnitude more sensitive than the previous camera, so we're very excited to see what kind of science comes out of it."

 Barbara Febey remembered that, as a freshman, Jason walked into his geometry class and saw trigonometry problems on the blackboard from the previous class.
 He looked at the board and said, "I can hardly wait to learn that!"
 Nancy Lemmen recalled that he amazed his classmates and her by solving the Rubik's Cube in less than a minute.